Cold Plunge Care Guide

 💧

-San Diego has hard water — plan for it.
+Most tap water is hard — plan for it.

-Our tap water runs roughly 216–276 ppm hardness, already above the ideal range for a plunge.
-That means two things: never add calcium or hardness-up products (you'd make scale worse), and your plunge benefits from a metal & scale sequestrant to keep minerals from staining the shell or clogging the chiller.
+Nearly every market we serve runs hard: San Diego measures roughly 216–276 ppm, and Phoenix, Austin and Central Texas, Florida, and most of Southern California are the same or harder.
+(Tahoe and parts of the Bay Area are the exception — genuinely soft.)
+Hard water means two things wherever you are: never add calcium or hardness-up products (you'd make scale worse), and your plunge benefits from a metal & scale sequestrant to keep minerals from staining the shell or clogging the chiller.
 We dose this on our visits — it's included in your kit if you're on a plan.
+Not sure about your water?
+Your technician tests it on the first visit.

 Your plunge's material matters